CDL-Quantum/CohortProject_2022/Week3_Olivia/INSTRUCTIONS.md

 ```

-## Task 3:
+## Task 3: Are we running Shor-t on time?

 You will likely have noticed in Task 2 that Shor's algorithm is not guaranteed
 to find a solution.
 In fact, there are few potential points of failure.
 How
 often does your implementation succeed?
 How does this depend on the size of $N$?

-Further to this point, now that you have an implementation,
+Further to this point, now that you have an implementation, let's stress test
-let's stress test it.
-Use Shor's algorithm to factor a sequence of increasingly
+it.
+Use Shor's algorithm to factor a sequence of increasingly large $N$.
+How
-large $N$.
-How large of a number can you reliably factor with your computer?
+large of a number can you reliably factor with your computer?
+As you are
-As you are increasing $N$, take the opportunity to perform an analysis of:
+increasing $N$, take the opportunity to perform an analysis of:

  - Run time (wall time)
  - Number of qubits required